ruiqic/ruiqic.github.io/_pages/about.md

 I graduated from [Carnegie Mellon University](https://www.cmu.edu/) with a Bachelor of Science in Chemical Engineering and a minor in Computer Science.
 In the summer of 2019, I joined the research group advised by [Zachary Ulissi](https://ulissigroup.cheme.cmu.edu/bio/).
 My research focused on applying machine learning to speed up high throughput catalyst screening.

 Prior to university, I graduated from [American International School of Budapest](https://www.aisb.hu/) in Hungary.
-I spend my free time playing video games and board games with friends.
+In my free time, I enjoy video games, reading, and board games.